thomasvnl/dsmr-reader/docs/faq.rst

 - Stop the application first with ``sudo supervisorctl stop all``.
 This will disconnect it from the database as well.

+- Importing the data could take a long time.
+It took MySQL 15 minutes to import nearly 3 million readings, from a compressed backup, on a RaspberryPi 3.

 For **PostgreSQL** restores::

     sudo sudo -u postgres dropdb dsmrreader